MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 - TBR positive definite in previous lecture, it is not too much but there are some
 - cut a 3 by 3 will give you a something like a football
 - eigen vector and eigen value, diagnolization, QLAMBDAQT and the eposolloid

+2022/07/13:

+3500<->End

+- diagnal fxx and fyy has to bigger enough to counter fxy and fyx on the off diagnal
+- to make the matrix to be postive definite
+- ellipse, ellipsoid
+- TBRT, why eigen vector tells you the axis and eigen value tells you the length, TBR A=QLAMBDAQT

 ### Lecture 28
 2022/04/09: finished, 240 mins, a symetry has inverse;